pkro/react_native_the_practial_guide/readme.md

 ## Diving deeper into components, layouts, styling

 ### Shadow
-There is no `boxShadow` styling property but an `elevation` property with a similar effect (Android only); on iOS, there are shadow* properties:
+There is no `boxShadow` styling property but an `elevation` property with a similar effect (Android only); on iOS, there are shadow* properties (which only work if a backtgroundColor is set):

       elevation: 8, // for android